 The Board continues to update and improve the on-line renewal licensing for nurses.
-In FY13, the number of on-line renewals have increased.
+In FY14, the number of on-line renewals increased.
+The Board will be expanding the on line procedures to include examinations and endorsements.
+With this expansion, all nursing licenses will be available on line.